|

 "PULL"

 The low bird tries to go straight up again, even higher this time.
-But I'm ready.
+But

 You own this bird.
 Go up…go up…now!